Heart Failure, Acutely Decompensated

 Incidence

-- About half of people who have HF die within 5 years of diagnosis.
-90% of patients who have HF die within 10 years.
-Newer studies have cited a 37% mortality rate within 1 year in the elderly population.
+HF is primarily a disease of the elderly.
+About half of people who have HF die within 5 years of diagnosis, and 90% of patients who have HF die within 10 years.
+See Heart Failure: Chronic.

 Etiology and Pathophysiology

-- Two potential pathophysiologic conditions lead to the clinical findings of HF, namely systolic and/or diastolic heart dysfunction.
-See “Heart Failure: Chronic.”
-Systolic dysfunction: an inotropic abnormality, and diastolic dysfunction: a compliance abnormality
+- Two main pathophysiologic conditions lead to the clinical findings of HF, namely, systolic and/or diastolic dysfunction.
+See “Heart Failure, Chronic.”
+Systolic dysfunction is an inotropic abnormality, while diastolic dysfunction is a compliance abnormality

-- The terms HF with reduced, midrange, preserved, or improved LVEF (HFrEF, HFmrEF, HFpEF, and HFimpEF respectively) have been adopted recently.
+- The terms HF with reduced, midrange (also called mildly reduced), preserved, or improved LVEF (HFrEF, HFmrEF, HFpEF, and HFimpEF, respectively) have been adopted recently.

 - Recent American HF guidelines have also described three clinical profiles of patients with ADHF that take into account the patient’s clinical manifestations, hemodynamics, and systemic perfusion:

-- Patients with volume overload: evidenced by pulmonary and/or systemic congestion and often triggered by an acute hypertensive crisis
+- Patients with volume overload: evidenced by pulmonary vascular and/or systemic venous congestion and often triggered by an acute hypertensive crisis

 - Patients with depression of cardiac output: evidenced by hypotension, renal hypoperfusion, and/or shock